justin-vinh/project_ryland/README.md

 This project develops standardized tools to use LLMs in research studies for improving patient care.

-Also, RYLAND stands for Research sYstem for LLM-based Analytics of Novel Data.
-Ryland is a character from Justin's favorite book.
+RYLAND stands for Research sYstem for LLM-based Analytics of Novel Data.
+Ryland is the protagonist of Justin's favorite book (he'll leave it to you to figure out which one)

+Ignore the file tree - it needs to be updated.

 ## Project Organization